The author lives in a quiet seaside community in Puna on the Big Island of Hawaii. He's an avid gardener, traveler, and photographer.

 Waipi’o Valley Lookout is one of the most amazing (and most photographed!) places on the Big Island of Hawaii.

-Located near the northern tip of the island and on top of a 2000-foot cliff, this lookout offers breathtaking views of the historic Waipi’o Valley and rugged Hamakua coastline.
+Located near the northern tip of the island and on top of a 2000-foot cliff, this lookout offers breathtaking views of the historic Waipi’o Valley and the rugged Hamakua coastline.

 Visit the lookout on a bright and sunny day for the best views, however, even when it’s cloudy and rainy, the views are still stunning!